 Social Media and Problem Recognition, Sensemaking, and Overall EDM

-To address Research Question 1, which asked will information in a social media format as opposed to a online news format result in increased a) problem recognition, b) greater use of sensemaking strategies, and c) produce more ethical decisions given the positive relationship between MI and EDM, oneway ANCOVAs controlling for locus of control was conducted for both problem recognition and overall EDM, and a MANCOVA controlling for gender and social desirability was conducted for sensemaking strategies.
+To address Research Question 1, which asked will information in a social media format as opposed to a online news format result in increased a) problem recognition, b) greater use of sensemaking strategies, and c) produce more ethical decisions given the positive relationship between MI and EDM, one-way ANCOVAs controlling for locus of control was conducted for both problem recognition and overall EDM, and a MANCOVA controlling for gender and social desirability was conducted for sensemaking strategies.
 A main effect for condition was observed for problem recognition, F(2, 162) = 3.44, p = .03, ηp2 = .041, with Fisher’s LSD post hoc comparisons indicating that the social media context resulted in lower problem recognition (M = 2.66, SE = .11) than the both context (M = 3.11, SE = .13), p = .01.
 In addition, the news (M = 2.75, SE = .13) and both (M = 3.11, SE = .13) contexts were marginally significantly different from each other, p = .06, with the both context condition resulting in better problem recognition.
 As with social consensus, it appears that presenting ethical situations simultaneously in a social media format and online news article format results in better recognition of ethical problems than either alone.